The Sports Law Review: Germany

 Outlook and conclusions

 In light of the foregoing, the coming year will undoubtedly be another interesting one for sports law in Germany.
-Besides the legal challenges presented by the covid-19 pandemic, a decision by the Federal Constitutional Court is expected on the constitutional appeal by Ms Pechstein.
-The fact that Germany is a co-host of the UEFA Euro 2020 to be held in 2021, and has been awarded the UEFA Euro 2024, may also lead to important developments in the sports legal field.
+Besides the continued legal challenges presented by the pandemic, a decision by the Federal Constitutional Court is expected on the constitutional appeal by Ms Pechstein.
+The fact that Germany has been awarded the UEFA Euro 2024 championships may also lead to important developments in the sports legal field in the coming years.

-1 Alexander Engelhard is a senior associate and Thomas Wassenhoven is an associate at Arnecke Sibeth Dabelstein.
-They would like to thank Dr Dirk-Reiner Martens for his valuable contribution and guidance in co-authoring the original edition of this chapter.
+1 Alexander Engelhard is a counsel and Thomas Wassenhoven is an associate at Arnecke Sibeth Dabelstein.
+The authors would like to thank Dr Dirk-Reiner Martens for his valuable contribution and guidance in co-authoring the original edition of this chapter.

 3 BGB, Section 56.